creoapp/documentation/docs/drafts/ProgressView.md

 ![ProgressView](images/progressview1.png)

 ### Best practices
 * **Always report progress accurately.** Don’t display inaccurate progress information just to make your app appear busy.
-Only use progress bars for tasks that are quantifiable.
+Only use progress views for tasks that are quantifiable.
 Otherwise, use an activity indicator.
-* **Use progress bars for tasks with a well-defined duration.** Progress bars are great for showing the status of a task, especially when it helps convey how much longer the task needs to complete.
+* **Use progress views for tasks with a well-defined duration.** Progress views are great for showing the status of a task, especially when it helps convey how much longer the task needs to complete.
-* **Hide the unfilled portion of track in navigation bars and toolbars.** By default, a progress bar’s track includes both filled and unfilled portions.
-When used in a navigation bar or toolbar, such as to denote a page loading, a progress bar should be configured to hide the unfilled portion of the track.
+* **Hide the unfilled portion of track in navigation bars and toolbars.** By default, a progress view’s track includes both filled and unfilled portions.
+When used in a navigation bar or toolbar, such as to denote a page loading, a progress view should be configured to hide the unfilled portion of the track.
-* **Consider customizing a progress bar’s appearance to match your app.** A progress bar’s appearance can be adjusted to match your app’s design.
+* **Consider customizing a progress view’s appearance to match your app.** A progress view’s appearance can be adjusted to match your app’s design.
 You can specify, for example, a custom tint or image for both the track and fill.

 ### How to use
 1. Drop a `ProgressView` control from the object panel to a `Window`